About

 Ohad Nahtomy

 I began studying philosophy and history of science at the Hebrew University of Jerusalem, then went to Columbia University for graduate school.
-My PhD thesis (A Leibnizian Approach to Possibility, 1998) was advised by Christia Mercer, Alan Gabbey, and Haim Gaifman.
+My PhD thesis, A Leibnizian Approach to Possibility, was accepted in 1998.
 I spent a year at the École Normale Supérieure in Paris, conducting postdoctoral research on Leibniz and Spinoza with Pierre-François Moreau.

-I taught at Tel-Hai Academic College, Israel, Lehigh University, Fordham University, and been a visiting scholar at Princeton and the École Normale Supérieure in Lyon, as well as a member at the institutes for advanced study in Princeton and Paris.
+I taught at Tel-Hai Academic College, Lehigh University, Fordham University, and been a visiting scholar at Princeton and the École Normale Supérieure in Lyon, as well as a member at the Institutes for Advanced Study in Princeton (2017) and Paris (2019).

-I have currently completed two books: Living Mirrors: Infinity, Unity, and Life in Leibniz’s Philosophy and The Psychophysical Lab: Yoga Practice and the Mind-Body Problem (with Eyal Shifroni).
+My recent books are Living Mirrors: Infinity, Unity, and Life in Leibniz’s Philosophy (OUP, 2019) and The Psychophysical Lab: Yoga Practice and the Mind-Body Problem (Mudita Books, 2019, with Eyal Shifroni); Yoga in Nature, Dalian University of Technology Press, 2023, in Chinese and English.

 Click here to see (and download) my books and articles.